se-edu/learningresources/contents/android/IntroToAndroid.md

 ([Image](https://i.imgur.com/vbIL5HA.gif) from [Codepath](https://guides.codepath.com/android/using-the-recyclerview))

-It can also be used to create apps that will benefit from a Staggered Grid.
-You just need a few lines of Java code as seen below:
+It can also be used to create apps that will benefit from a Grid or Staggered Grid.
+For example, to have a Staggered Grid, you just need a few lines of Java code as seen below:
 ```Java
 // First parameter is number of columns and second param is orientation i.e Vertical or Horizontal
 StaggeredGridLayoutManager gridLayoutManager = new StaggeredGridLayoutManager(2, StaggeredGridLayoutManager.VERTICAL);